 Holes In Poor Quality Clothes

-So here's a thing that is a recent phenomena in the world of washing machines, holes and small tears appearing in light t-shirts, blouses and such but everything else in the wash is often okay.
+This is a thing that seems a recent phenomena in the world of washing machines, holes and small tears appearing in light t-shirts, blouses and such that are often called small or tiny tears as welll but everything else in the wash is often okay.

 For months we and others tried to get to the bottom of the reason why this was happening as, some of the clothing was from "reputable" high street retailers and brand names who are normally associated with better quality.